Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

     </summary>
 <br>

-The National Council for Special Education, https://ncse.ie/about-us is the independent statutory body responsible for improving “…the delivery of education services to persons with special educational needs arising from disabilities with particular emphasis on children”, in Ireland.
+[The National Council for Special Education](https://ncse.ie/about-us) is the independent statutory body responsible for improving “…the delivery of education services to persons with special educational needs arising from disabilities with particular emphasis on children”, in Ireland.

 The NSCE provides a wide range of extensive resources, support and guidelines for persons within special education environments.
 One of the many ways the NCSE can offer support is during periods of transition.